ukasha-uae/Africlass24/docs/SOCIAL_FEATURES.md

 # Social Features Documentation

 ## Overview
-SmartJHS now includes comprehensive social features that enable students to collaborate, share achievements, and help each other learn.
+SmartClass24 now includes comprehensive social features that enable students to collaborate, share achievements, and help each other learn.

 ## Features